 Thursday, April 13, 2017

-Season 41 - San Francisco Wins it All!
+Season 41 Wrap Up - San Francisco Wins it All!

 It was an unlikely run as the NL 6-seed, but San Francisco turned it up in the postseason to capture their 2nd title in three seasons, defeating a stout Seattle team in the World Series 4 games to 1.
 It was Arismendy Espinoza leading the San Francisco offense throughout the postseason, crushing 12 homers in 16 games.
 The long ball was prevalent for San Francisco as a whole, as they slugged 39 long balls in 20 playoff games.
 The pitching was solid for San Francisco as well throughout the postseason, putting up a 3.51 team ERA.
 The bullpen was excellent at shutting the door, converting on 9 of 10 save opportunities and they got some nice starting pitching appearances as well.
 It was a great run and a case of a team getting hot at the right time.
 It just goes to sure you, once you get to the playoffs, anything can happen.
 Congrats to Sipe on his 2nd Cobb championship!